guillaumedsde/dissertation-notech/meetings.md

 ## 04/03/2020 Special UI Feedback Meeting

 - Good UI layout with respect to workflow
-  - good seperation of controls, content, aids
+  - good separation of controls, content, aids
   - good use of vertical space
   - document is central and never hidden
   - paragraph level annotations on left are good "lead in" to the paragraph